SamZhang02/SamZhang02/README.md

 - Backend Development
 - Machine Learning

-I will be interning remotely at [Ceridian](https://www.ceridian.com/) as a Fullstack Software Developer this fall and winter, with the team located in Toronto, Canada.
+I am currently interning remotely at [Ceridian](https://www.ceridian.com/) as a Fullstack Software Developer, with the team located in Toronto, Canada.

 ---
 ### Past Roles